rails/rails/guides/source/getting_started.md

 It tells us that the request completed successfully.
 We know it's successful because we saw it ourselves, but also because this line contains `200 OK`, which is the HTTP status code for successful responses.
-The rest of the information on this line is performance metrics.
+The rest of the information on this line are performance metrics.

 We have now finished rendering our first view.
 We created two routes that go to the same action -- `GET /` and `GET /articles`.
 That action is the `index`